docker/docs/deploy/rbac/howto-wordpress-view-only.md

 ### Create an organization

 Create an organization with one team, and add one user who isn't an administrator to the team.

-1. Log in to UCP as an administrator.
+1. Log in to the Docker EE UI as an administrator.
 2. Navigate to the **Organizations & Teams** page and click **Create Organization**.
 Name the new organization `engineering` and click **Create**.